 Spatial data will also be validated.
-The Project Management Team will map all spatial data on the base map of the study areas and survey plots and all data points will be matched with plots and areas surveyed.
+The Project Management Team will review all spatial data on the base map of the study areas and survey plots and all data points will be matched with plots and areas surveyed.

-Data will be validated by Project Management Team members twice weekly for the first three weeks of the annual sampling period and then at least weekly for the rest of the sampling period.
+Data will be validated by Project Management Team members daily for the first four days and then weekly for the rest of the sampling period.
 Errors in more than two percent of the entries in any data field will trigger a review of the data collection and verification protocols and may require additional field survey crew training.